 b.Timely file the earned income report when due in the seventh (7th) month; and

-c.Pass the 175 percent of the FPL earned income test; and pass the parent / caretaker employment test.
+c.Pass the one hundred seventy-five percent (175%) of the FPL earned income test; and pass the parent/caretaker employment test.

 12.Failure to Meet Continuation Requirements – If the family fails to pass the income test, the Medicaid agency discontinues extended Medicaid benefits on the last day of a reporting month.

 13.Limits – The maximum amount of time under the extended Medicaid program is limited to twelve (12) months.
 The Medicaid agency must provide a notice of closing if eligibility is discontinued prior to the receipt of the maximum time allowed under the program's twelve (12) month time-limited benefits.
 Eligibility is always discontinued on the last day of a month.

 14.Good Cause – A family may have reason to claim good cause for failure to comply with required action.
 Good cause may exist for any of the following which may lead to the termination of extended Medicaid:

 a.Failure to timely submit an earned income report;